dgalcius/tlenv/README.md

 * Run the shim named `latex`, which in turn passes the command along to ltenv

-### Choosing the LaTeX Version
+### Choosing the TeX Live version

-When you execute a shim, ltenv determines which LaTeX version to use by reading it from the following sources, in this order:
+When you execute a shim, ltenv determines which TeX Live version to use by reading it from the following sources, in this order:

 1. The `LTENV_VERSION` environment variable, if specified.
 You can use